gmdsi/GMDSI_notebooks/docs/part2/freyberg_glm_2.md

 s = la.qhalfx.s
 ```

 If we plot the singular spectrum, we can see that it decays rapidly (note the y-axis is log-scaled).
-We can really only support about 65 right singular vectors even though we have several hundred adjustable parameters.
+We can really only support about `max_sing_val` right singular vectors even though we have several hundred adjustable parameters.
 Should we be using mre super-parameters than that then?
 Doing so runs the risk of overfitting.
 Overfitting leads to bias.
 Bias leads to suffering...

 ```python